XhinLiang/xhinliang.com/README.md

 ## `resume`

-Write in `Markdown` and will be converted to HTML after building.
+Writing in `Markdown`, converted to HTML after building.

 # Licence